 If you could improve one aspect of your financial life, what would it be?
 What comes most quickly to mind?
 Now consider: Do you have the knowledge you need?
 Do you know what steps to take?
-But first—above all else—have you discovered what God’s Word has to say on the topic?
-And are you writing it on your heart through Scripture memory?
+But don’t neglect to discover what God’s Word has to say on the topic.
+And then write it on your heart through Scripture memory.

 If you’re not sure what the Bible says about a certain financial topic, let me know what you’re working on and I’ll be happy to suggest some verses.